Why do most people go back to the same pizza place over and over?

 As much as AI customer service statistics did not seem to be as impressive when they first appeared in 2017, it is becoming more relevant with each day in terms of efficiency and swift customer care.

-According to positive customer service statistics, the best part is that chatbots tend to give answers more quickly when compared to a human.
+According to statistics on customer service, the best part is that chatbots tend to give answers more quickly when compared to a human.
 They can answer 80% of standard questions most likely to be asked by customers.

 In a future where touchless is the way to go, chatbots will be more prominent, to streamline the provision of customer service from remote settings.